MalenaPS/llm-systems-reliability-lab/docs/evaluation.md

 The evaluation measures whether the pipeline correctly **rejects or mitigates these attacks**.

+These attacks are executed by the red-team evaluation suite.

 ---

-# Deterministic Evaluation
+## Deterministic Evaluation

-Deterministic checks verify structural and behavioural correctness of the pipeline.
+Deterministic checks verify structural and behavioural correctness of the pipeline without relying on model judgment.

-These checks are implemented directly in code and do not rely on LLM judgment.

 Typical checks include: